jonhjelm/docs-and-training/service_implementation/deployment_automated.md

 # Service-deployment manual
-In CloudFlow, services are deployed in a highly automated fashion.
+In SemWES, services are deployed in a highly automated fashion.
 As a developer, you will not have to manually start and stop Docker containers.
 You also won't have to (in fact, you cannot) log into the VM where your services will be running.
 This manual describes all necessary steps for deploying and